mitre/bacnet/docs/bacnet.md

 single object, or even any number of properties for any number of objects.

-Read Property Multiple is similar to Read Property, but allows multiple properties to be provided, in the form of a comma separate list (e.g., "1,2,3").
+Read Property Multiple is similar to Read Property, but allows multiple properties to be provided, in the form of a comma separated list (e.g., "1,2,3").

 __Ability Command:__
 ```caldera